Supporting small scale local projects that create connections and bring people together.

 Why it's a great idea:

-This is a great idea because sports is a contact sport which is also known to be good for stress relief.
+This is a great idea because sports is contact based which is also known to be good for stress relief and helping people to work together as a team.
 The idea is that cohesion and team work techniques will be taught as part of the coaching.
-Participants will then be expected to put to practice what they have been taught.
+Participants will then be expected to put to practice what they have been taught in sports into the community.
 They will also be asked to provide their understanding and views on what they have learnt.
-The idea is that participants can be taught how to use sports as an alternative to crime and controlling of anger.
-5 days of different sports at the heart of Basildon.
-Professional coaching for community engagement.
+Participants can be taught how to use sports as an alternative to acts of crime such hate related actions and controlling of anger.
+The project aims to address grassroots problems in the local community whilst improving health and wellbeing and allow for wider participation.
+The campaign aims to make sure our community brings together the true diversity of the borough whilst engaging more underrepresented groups, in isolation and help vulnerable communities to become more included.
+We have long-term goals of enabling wider future participation.

 Steps to get it done: